Employment

 At each site, IINE offers an integrated Refugee Employment Services model combining English language instruction, employment services and industry skills training, and support services coordination.
 We provide newly-arrived refugee adults and other new immigrants with multi-level English language instruction with a focus on vocational preparation, and work to rapidly equip clients with the language skills and cultural knowledge needed to successfully enter the workforce.
 Our goal is to help beneficiaries pursue their educational and career goals in order to gain entry to better jobs, vocational training, and/or higher education.

-Each year, IINE trains and places over 650 refugees and new immigrants into the Massachusetts and New Hampshire workforce.
+Each year, IINE trains and places over 650 refugees and immigrants into the Massachusetts and New Hampshire workforce.